-- X (an unadorned name) is a language Construct at level 2 as defined in Section 9.2, such as Alpha or Work Product. - my_X (prefixed) is a Type at level 1 created by instantiating X. So if X is Work Product, my_WorkProduct could be "Use case narrative". - my_X_instance is an Occurrence at level 0 by instantiating my_X.
-So if X is Work Product, my WorkProduct instance could be the use case narrative on how to withdraw cash from an atm.
+- X (an unadorned name) is a language Construct at level 2 as defined in Section 10.2, such as Alpha, Practice, Activity, Work Product. - my_X (prefixed) is a Type at level 1 created by instantiating X. So if X is Activity, my_Activity could be Sprint Planning Meeting. - my_X_instance is an Occurrence at level 0 by instantiating my_X.
+So if X is Activity, my_Activity_instance could be the XYZ Project Sprint Planning Meeting no. 5 held on the 16th July 2012.